friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---

-#Describe your data in a schema
+#Describe Your Data in a Schema

 ```javascript